 The case of Estate of Riefler, No. 07-16-00375-CV (Tex.
 App.–Amarillo 2017) highlights some of the legal issues that can arise with FSAs in Texas probate cases, including the importance of understanding the requirements for a valid agreement and the authority of guardians or other representatives who enter into such agreements on behalf of others.

 Facts and Procedural History

 Mrs. Reifler’s daughter initiated the probate process, claiming to be the only heir using the doctrine of adoption by estoppel.
-The daughter applied to determine heir ship and to be the executor.
+The daughter filed her application for heirship and application to be appointed as the executor.

-Mr. Reifler’s sister’s husband also sought to be the executor and contested the daughter’s claim to be a heir.
+Mr. Reifler’s sister’s husband also sought to be the executor and contested the daughter’s claim to be an heir.

 The parties entered into a settlement agreement whereby the daughter was recognized as the adopted daughter and $920K of estate assets would pass to her (to her children, as she died prior to the close of the probate) and $440K would pass to Mr. Reifler’s sister (to the sister’s husband, as the sister died prior to the close of the probate).

 It appears that the sister’s husband may not have fully understood what amounts were being paid to the adopted daughter vs. the amounts his wife’s estate would receive.
 The sister’s husband wanted to get out of the settlement agreement and litigation ensued.